pgorman/dangerjaunt/minirules.md

 AC: 15 HD: 6+3 (CR 8) Move: 12'' Attacks: claws d6 & d6, bite d10

-They regenerate 3 HP per round (even regrowing body parts) unless burned by fire or acid.
+Trolls regenerate 3 HP per round (even regrowing body parts) unless burned by fire or acid.
 Severed troll parts try to fight on their own.

 ### Vampire ###

 AC: 17 HD: 7--9 (CR 9--11) Move: 12'' (18'' flying) Attacks: bite d10 + level drain

+The vampire's bite drains two class levels.
+Anyone killed by a vampire become one.
+Anyone meeting their gaze must save (-2) or be charmed.
+They summon a horde of bats or 3d6 wolves at will.
-Only magic weapons hit them, and they regenerate 3 HP per round.
+Vampires regenerate 3 HP per round.
+Only magic weapons hit them.
 When killed by weapons or magic, vampires return to their coffins in gaseous form.
-They summon a horde of bats or 3d6 wolves at will.
-Anyone meeting their gaze must save (-2) or be charmed.
-The vampire's bite drains two class levels.
 Immersion in running water, exposure to sunlight, or a stake through the heart kills them.
-Anyone killed by a vampire become one.

 ### Werewolf ###